ndsurgenor/east-street/README.md

 Now that specific features had been decided upon, a wireframing tool was used to give guidance as to how these features would look in practice while a database design app helped to image the flow of data within the site before commiting it to code.

 ### Wireframe Models
-All of the models which follow can be viewed on one page [using the following link](https://cacoo.com/diagrams/V4VlzIhRUc2eQPq5/2A59E)
+All of the site-design models which follow can be viewed on one page [using the following link](https://cacoo.com/diagrams/V4VlzIhRUc2eQPq5/2A59E)

 ### Main Site Pages
 - Home